-One of the last things you would expect to find in a former military factory zone on the north-eastern fringe of Beijing is a thriving contemporary art community but that’s exactly that case in the 798 Art District in Dashanzi.
+One of the last things you would expect to find in a former military factory zone on the northeastern fringe of Beijing is a thriving contemporary art community but that’s exactly the case in the 798 Art District in Dashanzi.

-The state-owned factories were constructed during the late 1950′s and was a collaboration between China, Russia and Germany until their abandonment in the 1990′s.
+The state-owned factories were constructed during the late 1950s and were a collaboration between China, Russia and Germany until their abandonment in the 1990s.
 It’s alleged that China’s first atomic bomb was developed here but today has become the focal point of the Beijing art scene.

 Expect Art 798 to be appearing in all good guide books soon but until then directions for how to get there can be found here.